toaderflorin/whatisreal/_posts/2021-05-20-gauge-symmetry.markdown

 ![crowd](/images/hopf2.jpg){:class="img-responsive"}

 To people struggling to understand the concept, I doubt it's much help.
-Also the fact that we're calling it gauge invariance (or gauge symmetry) isn't helping either because what we should be calling it is *local phase invariance* the term *gauge* to Hermann Weyl and it comes from various railroad gauges who was trying to do something Einstein did with his theory of general relativity and show that a quantum theory of electromagnetism would be invariant under arbitrary scale changes, but this turned out to be wrong.
+Also the fact that we're calling it gauge invariance (or gauge symmetry) isn't helping either because what we should be calling it is *local phase invariance* -- we owe the term *gauge* to Hermann Weyl (it comes from various railroad gauges) who was trying to do something Einstein did with his theory of general relativity and show that a quantum theory of electromagnetism would be invariant under arbitrary scale changes, but this turned out to be wrong.

 Endless ink has been spilled about what quantum mechanics *means* and it's not something we'll settle anytime soon (nor is it the subject of this article) but because of the random nature of the theory and wave-particle duality, quantum mechanics uses wave functions that ascribe *probability* to events and we have equations to describe how these functions evolve in time.
 A fairly localized wavefunction for a particle propagating through space would look something like this the following image.

 ![wave](/images/wave.gif)

-Of course, setting up an experiment that aims to detect whether the particle is there, will not find a spread, it will find a precise location, even thoughthe wavy part is still there -- and whenever we're dealing with waves we have *amplitudes* and *phases*, so physicists love to use complex numbers because of [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula).
+Of course, setting up an experiment that aims to detect whether the particle is there, will not find a spread, it will find a precise location, even though the wavy part is still there -- and whenever we're dealing with waves we have *amplitudes* and *phases*, physicists love to use complex numbers because of [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula).

 It also gives us the unit circle for complex numbers with an amplitude of 1.

 ![circle](/images/circle.png){:class="img-responsive"}